ShellyDCMS/ts-stubber/README.md

     throw new Error("Should not be called");
   }
 }

-const sinonStubbedInstanceCreator = StubbedInstanceCreator<MyClass, SinonStub>(
-  () => sinon.stub()
+// creating a stubbed instance using sinon const sinonStubbedInstanceCreator = StubbedInstanceCreator<MyClass, SinonStub>( () => sinon.stub()
 );

 const sinonMockMyClass = sinonStubbedInstanceCreator.createStubbedInstance();

-const jestStubbedInstanceCreator = StubbedInstanceCreator<MyClass, jest.Mock>(
+// creating a stubbed instance using jest const jestStubbedInstanceCreator = StubbedInstanceCreator<MyClass, jest.Mock>(
   () => jest.fn()
 );